nthnerr/EasyExport/README.md

 # EasyExport for After Effects

 EasyExport is a lightweight After Effects script that automates professional-quality MP4 exports.
-With one click, it renders your composition using a lossless preset and converts it to a high-quality MP4 using FFmpeg — giving you cleaner results than AE’s built-in H.264 exporter.
+With one click, it renders your composition using a lossless preset and converts it to a high-quality MP4 using FFmpeg, giving you cleaner results than AE’s built-in H.264 exporter.

 ---